Florida Gateway College: History

 At the conclusion of World War II, the Lake City Naval Air Station was decommissioned and the Columbia Forestry School (CFS) was established in 1947, utilizing military structures that remained.
 At the time, Lake City claimed to be the "Forestry Capitol of the World".
 The first few years had extremely low enrollment and meager funding, causing the school's president to request help from the Florida Legislature.
 Instead of providing additional funding, the politicians directed the University of Florida to take over management of the school.
 Columbia Forestry School became the University of Florida Forest Ranger School in 1950.

 Throughout the turbulent 1960s, the school had fewer than 400 students.
 In 1961, the school was invited to become one of 28 two-year educational facilities in the state's master plan for education as Lake City Junior College.
 Increased funding allowed wooden buildings to be replaced with brick structures after a fire burned several in 1963.
 However, a few of the WWII era buildings remained, though mostly unused, until the middle 1970s, when the last one was finally demolished.
 The "Junior" was dropped and the word, "Community" was placed in the college's name in 1970 to emphasize that the school offered occupational and cultural enrichment education for area residents.

 Beginning in 2008, the Florida legislature began granting name changes to any of the 28 public community colleges that requested it.
 By removing community from their name, or substituting state, the college would be eligible to add bachelor's degree programs on a limited basis.
 On November 10, 2009, the LCCC Board of Trustees voted 8–1 to change the name of Lake City Community College to Florida Gateway College, effective July 1, 2010.
 This was the fifth name change in the college's history.

 Campus

 FGC occupies 132 acre of natural pinelands, with over twenty-five buildings landscaped with native azalea bushes and crepe myrtle trees.
 Florida Leader Magazine designated LCCC as the most beautiful college campus in Florida.
 FGC operates 3 satellite locations (Macclenny, Cross City & Bell) in the surrounding counties included in the college's service area.
 At these "storefront centers", local residents can attend live classes, take distance learning courses or talk to advisors via the internet and pick up brochures, catalogs, schedules, and forms.

-After a ten-year hibernation, Granger Hall re-opened its doors in the fall of 2018 as the 84-student residence hall at Lake City Community College.
+After a ten-year hibernation, Granger Hall re-opened its doors in the fall of 2018 as the 84-student residence hall at Florida Gateway College.
 It was one of only two community colleges to offer on-campus housing in Florida but was used predominately for students on athletic scholarship.